rashed192/Supply-Chain-Data-Analysis/README.md

 - for **fact_order_lines** table **On Time In Full** column seems incorrect for some of the columns

 ![anomaly ](images/OTIF_anomaly.png)
-so create a new column called OTIF in Power BI with below equation
+so created a new column called OTIF in Power BI with below equation

     OTIF = if(fact_order_lines[In Full]==1 && fact_order_lines[On Time]==1,1,0)